Closed Minded… You’re Missing Something

 I learned a great deal from my young daughter that day.
 She helped me see just how smart I really wasn’t.
 I was humbled and grateful for that learning experience.
 How fortunate I was to have such a wise and adorable teacher.

 If You Want to be Smart, Act Smart

 Back to my original thought… “Any time I’m closed minded, I regret it.”

 I’ve thought a lot lately about how I sometimes allow myself to think small thoughts.
 Any time I close my mind to the possibility of learning from others I am missing out.
 Any time I let myself think I am better than someone else, I am wrong.
 Any time I trick myself into thinking that I have learned enough about any topic, I am a fool.

 When we allow ourselves to close our minds to living a full life, learning from everything, seeing the good in others, and believing we can be better, we are selling ourselves short.
-Every time I have realized I’ve done one of these things, I’ve come to regret it.
+Each and every time I’ve done one of these things, I’ve come to regret it.

 A Smart Person May Regret, But Then They Grow

 Any time I close my mind to anything, I am blinding myself to seeing something more.
 That is perhaps the simplest and saddest truth of this lesson.